tmenier/flurl-site/content/docs/fluent-url.md

 string EncodeIllegalCharacters(string urlPart);
 ````

-`QueryParamCollection` implents `IList` and maintains the order of parameters, but it also supports indexing by name like a dictionary.
+`QueryParamCollection` implements `IList` and maintains the order of parameters, but it also supports indexing by name like a dictionary.
 If the same parameter name appears mutiple times in the list, an array is returned.

 ````c#
 var url = new Url("http://foo.com?x=1&x=2");